• About

 1. Cyclamen

 I love the looks of a cyclamen, but they can be a bit tricky.
-They prefer cooler temps so you may see yellowing of the leaves if the temperatures are too high (about 70 F).
+They prefer cooler temperatures, so you may see the leaves yellowing if the temperature is too high (about 70 F).
 However, it can’t survive temperatures below 50 F as it is a tropical plant.
-It is important not to over water or under water this plant and be sure to water at the soil level, not on the leaves.
+It is important not to overwater or underwater this plant, and be sure to water at the soil level, not on the leaves.

 Pour enough water to soak into the soil and let the extra water drain away.
 Once the flowers are gone, you can reduce watering.
 Fertilize every month at half strength.
 Light conditions that favor the cyclamen are bright indirect light.